ChuHan89/WSSS-Tissue/README.md

 ## Dataset
 We have released both datasets via Google Drive ([LUAD-HistoSeg](https://drive.google.com/drive/folders/1E3Yei3Or3xJXukHIybZAgochxfn6FJpr?usp=sharing) and [BCSS-WSSS](https://drive.google.com/drive/folders/1iS2Z0DsbACqGp7m6VDJbAcgzeXNEFr77?usp=sharing).).
+We would like to thank Amgad et al. for this excellent dataset.
+The original BCSS dataset can be download at this link [BCSS-link](https://github.com/PathologyDataScience/CrowdsourcingDataset-Amgadetal2019).
 ## Citation
 If you find the code useful, please consider citing our paper using the following BibTeX entry.
 ```